Ca' Maria Adele

 Our independent authors have visited Ca' Maria Adele and selected this as one of our recommended boutique hotels in Sestiere di Dorsoduro.

 Here is some bookable accommodation in Sestiere di Dorsoduro.

 Basilica di Santa Maria della Salute

-A monumental sigh of relief, this splendid domed church was commissioned by Venice’s plague survivors as thanks for salvation....
+Guarding the entrance to the Grand Canal, this 17th-century domed church was commissioned by Venice’s plague survivors as thanks for...

 Magazzini del Sale

 A recent retrofit designed by Pritzker Prize–winning architect Renzo Piano transformed Venice’s historic salt warehouses into...